 If only you could have told your high school teachers back then to ditch some useless curricula and teach you money tips.
 But no. You slogged through classes that didn’t prepare you for the real world of credit scores and taxes.
 Studies show that only 16% of young adults over 18 years old are considered financially literate1, so if you’re reading this, congrats, you’ll be part of that group in a few minutes.

 It may help to hear that more states today are finally teaching high school personal finance classes.2 But now that you’re long gone from high school, it’s up to you to learn those essential money tips.
 We’re pinpointing these five crucial areas to start with, which include bills, banking, credit scores, auto insurance, and taxes — all the financial essentials you need to live responsibly.

 1. Find a Bank to (Actually) Love and Trust

 Sometimes, walking into a bank can be kind of intimidating.

 You won’t be sucked dry from ATM fees, either, since Chime has a large and free ATM network.

-As with any financial product, there’s the fine print you should read to make sure you’re getting what you need from your account.
+As with any financial product, there’s the fine print you should read to ensure you get what you need from your account.
 For example, you can access your paycheck two days4 earlier than payday, but only if you have a direct deposit.
 If you want simple, effortless banking, head over to Chime.